sghall/react-move/README.md

 ```

 Of course you can create as many custom components as you want and organize them in a way that makes sense to you.
-You can also use any interpolation library or write your own.
+You can use any interpolation library or write your own.

-## Features

-* Animate HTML, SVG & React-Native
-* Fine-grained control of delay, duration and easing
-* Animation lifecycle events: start, interrupt, end
-* Custom tweening functions
-* Awesome documentation and lots of examples
-* Supported in React, React-Native & React-VR
-* Supports TypeScript

 ## Demos